Jessica Pegula

 Jessica Pegula (born February 24, 1994) is an American professional tennis player.
+She has career-high rankings in singles of world No. 3, achieved in October 2022, and in doubles of world No. 1, set in September 2023.
+Pegula was a finalist at the 2024 US Open and at the 2023 WTA Finals.
+In doubles, she reached the final of the 2022 French Open, partnering with Coco Gauff, and the mixed doubles final of the 2023 US Open with Austin Krajicek.

-She has a career-high WTA rankings in singles and doubles of world No. 3, both achieved on October 24, 2022.
-She has won two singles titles and six doubles titles on the WTA Tour, one WTA Challenger doubles title, and seven ITF doubles titles.
-She is a five-time Grand Slam quarterfinalist in singles, having reached this stage thrice at the Australian Open (2021–2023), once at the 2022 French Open, and once at the 2022 US Open.
-She is also a major finalist in doubles, achieving this feat at the 2022 French Open with teammate Coco Gauff.
+Pegula has won nine singles titles and seven doubles titles on the WTA Tour, including three WTA 1000 titles in singles and two in doubles.
+She is also an eight-time major singles quarterfinalist, having reached this stage at all four majors: thrice at the Australian Open (2021–2023) and the US Open (2022, 2024–2025), and once each at the French Open (2022) and Wimbledon (2023).
+In 2023, Pegula led the US team to victory in the inaugural United Cup, defeating Martina Trevisan in the final against Italy.

-Personal life
+Early life

-Pegula is the daughter of Terry and Kim Pegula, who are the multi-billionaire owners of the Buffalo Bills of the National Football League and the Buffalo Sabres of the National Hockey League.
-She is half-Korean, as her mother was born in Seoul before being adopted at age 5.
-She has four siblings: Kelly, Matthew, Michael, and Laura (the latter two from her father's first marriage).
+Pegula was born February 24, 1994 in Buffalo, New York, to petroleum billionaire and professional sports teams owner Terry Pegula and Kim Pegula.
+The family has a net worth of over $7.5 billion.
+She is of part Korean descent, as her mother was born in Seoul.
+Pegula has four siblings, two of whom are from her father's first marriage.
+Pegula started playing tennis at age seven.

-In 2021, Pegula married Taylor Gahagen, a corporate executive for Pegula Sports and Entertainment and an animal philanthropist.

-In August 2016, it was announced that Pegula and her sister would be opening a quick-serve restaurant called Healthy Scratch in LECOM Harborcenter, an ice hockey-themed mixed-use development owned by her parents in Buffalo, New York.
-The Healthy Scratch business was to be expanded to food truck service in 2017.
-In 2017, Pegula introduced her own skin-care line called Ready 24.

-Professional career
+Career

-2011–2012: Grand Slam doubles third round
+2011–2012: Major third round in doubles

-On August 30, 2011, Pegula was granted a wild card into the main draw of the US Open doubles tournament where she was paired with Taylor Townsend.
+On August 30, 2011, Pegula was granted a wildcard into the main draw of the US Open doubles tournament, where she was paired with Taylor Townsend.
 They eventually lost in the third round to the third-seeded team of Vania King and Yaroslava Shvedova.

-In March 2012, Pegula was handed a wild card to the qualifying draw in Indian Wells, and surprised higher ranked players Bojana Jovanovski and Paula Ormaechea to qualify for the main draw where she lost to Magdaléna Rybáriková in three sets.
+In March 2012, Pegula was handed a wildcard to the qualifying draw in Indian Wells and surprised higher ranked players Bojana Jovanovski and Paula Ormaechea to qualify for the main draw where she lost to Magdaléna Rybáriková in three sets.

-2015: Grand Slam singles debut, first win
+2015: Major singles debut, first win

 Pegula made her major singles debut at the US Open as a qualifier.
-She defeated Shuko Aoyama, Margarita Gasparyan and Melanie Oudin to reach the main draw where she beat Alison Van Uytvanck in the first round.
-In the second, Pegula was defeated by Dominika Cibulková, in three sets.
+She defeated Shuko Aoyama, Margarita Gasparyan, and Melanie Oudin to reach the main draw, where she beat Alison Van Uytvanck in the first round.
+In the second, Pegula was defeated by Dominika Cibulková in three sets.

-2018: First WTA final and top 125
+2018: First WTA Tour final, top 125

-In 2018, Pegula reached her first WTA singles final at the Tournoi de Québec in September as a qualifier.
+In 2018, Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September as a qualifier.
 She beat Kristýna Plíšková, Ons Jabeur, second seed Petra Martić and fifth seed Sofia Kenin en route to the final, where she lost to eighth seed Pauline Parmentier in straight sets.
 This brought her ranking back inside the top 200 and helped her finish the year inside the top 125.